 In both architectures we assume conveyor-mode shuttling of electrons and we have to take into account that the chosen host material exhibits near-degenerate valleys~\cite{RevModPhys.54.437,PhysRevLett.88.027903,PhysRevB.81.115324}.
-A detailed derivation of shuttling errors can be found in Ref.~\cite{PRXQuantum.4.020305}, however, we extend the model for the effects of the valley pseudospin in order to respect the recent discoveries concerning the dependence of the valley splitting on the alloy disorder~\cite{PaqueletWuetz2022,Lima_2023_1,Lima_2023_2}.
+A detailed derivation of shuttling errors can be found in Ref.~\cite{PRXQuantum.4.020305}, however, we extend the model for the effects of the valley pseudospin in order to take into account the recent discoveries concerning the dependence of the valley splitting on the alloy disorder~\cite{PaqueletWuetz2022,Lima_2023_1,Lima_2023_2}.

 Both, valley splitting $E_v$ and valley phase $\varphi$ will follow a random trajectory along the shuttling path.
 Assuming that spin-valley relaxation hot spots~\cite{PhysRevB.72.155410,PhysRevB.71.205324,PhysRevLett.110.196803} are avoided, the main effect of the valley is dephasing~\cite{PRXQuantum.4.020305}.
 Due to non-adiabatic shuttling the electron may have a random weight in the excited valley state and thus accumulate an unpredictable phase.
-In order to capture this effect we assign each location $x$ along the shuttling path a valley Hamiltonian
+To capture this effect, we assign each location $x$ along the shuttling path a valley Hamiltonian

 with the $\pm z$ valley states $|v_\pm\rangle$~\cite{PhysRevB.81.115324}.
 At each point $x$ the valley splitting and phase are drawn from distributions $P_{E_v}$ and $P_\varphi$ respectively.